 I am Tunisian as well as Dutch and was born/raised in Tunis, Tunisia.

 I started my Bachelor in Computer Science at the age of 16 years old and graduated from the Eindhoven University of Technology in August 2018.

 Prior to that, I graduated with the highest distinction from a French high school in Tunis.

 I was selected for the bachelor research project at the TU Eindhoven to conduct research under the supervision of Robert van Liere and Andrei Jalba in the Visualization group as of September 2017 in the Computer Science department.
 The goal of our project was to design and implement a robust system that tracks the pose of an object with consistent data in an augmented reality environment.
 The goal was to combine both optical and inertial tracking to eliminate latency and inaccuracies and enhance tracking conditions.
 Contextually, this will be used for conservators to investigate objects in an augmented reality museum.
-The research paper and more details are available in the "My Projects" section.
+More details are available in the "My Projects" section.

 I was also a teaching assistant for the Game Design course in which I corrected and grade assignments for the students taking the course from October to December 2017.